 — Ted McGrath (@ted_mcgrath) October 20, 2017

-Let me help you out and give you the deciding factor: Vulnerability.
-What does this mean?
-Share your darkest, most embarrassing, most painful story of your life, then what you did to overcome it.
+And sharing what you did to overcome it.
 To put it another way, share your problem, then offer a solution.

 Your most basic message is this: I help people do x so they can become y.
-Your message is most compelling when it inspires people to believe they can become who they want to be.
+Your message is most compelling when it inspires people to believe that they can become who they want to be.

-How to Create a Message Tip 4: Make Your Message Dynamic
+Tip #4: Make Your Message Dynamic

 It should never be a static thing.
-Instead, it must reflect your growth as a business person and as a human being with new learning and growth.
+Instead, it must reflect your growth as an entrepreneur and as a human being.